xhawk/xhawk/cv/index.md

 ## PROJECTS

 **2017-2018:**
-Developer in a large custom build webstore.
+Developer in a large custom build webstore for a customer.
 Javascript, React, Alt.js, scss, Webpack, Java EE, Crnk.io, Maven, Docker
 Soikea Solutions

 **2017:**
-Developer in PoC Service for measuring and showing data collected by probes.
+Developer in PoC Service for measuring and showing data collected by probes for a customer.
 .Net Core, C#, Typescript, React, Redux, stylus
 Soikea Solutions